 - Utilize social media platforms to connect with potential voters where they’re already spending time online.

-Research the demographics of your area and make sure that you are speaking to your target voters, which is a unique segment in Political Marketing Strategy.
+Research your area’s demographics and ensure that you are speaking to your target voters, a unique segment in Political Marketing Strategy.

 Compare your competition and find unique ways to stand out from the crowd.

 Develop targeted messaging that resonates with voters in your area.